-• The pharmacy cannot show that it keeps all the records it needs to for the safe provision of its services.
-Its Responsible Pharmacist record is incomplete.
-And its records about its weight management service are not made contemporaneously and lack enough detail to show that medicines are supplied safely.
-For example, its records do not show that it has properly considered inclusion or exclusion criteria or has provided appropriate safety netting advice to people taking weight management medicines.
+The pharmacy does not keep all the records it needs to for the safe provision of its weight management service.
+It does not make conteporaneous consultation records to show that it has considered inclusion or exclusion criteria or safety netting advice provided to people taking weight management medicines.